Menu

 1998

-To honor Ronald Barnes’s (1927–1997) extraordinary contributions to the North American carillon art, we established the Ronald Barnes Memorial Grant.
+To honor the extraordinary contributions of Ronald Barnes to the North American carillon art, we established the Ronald Barnes Memorial Grant.
 It enables North American residents to pursue studies in carillon performance, composition, music history, or instrument design.
 We first awarded grants in 2007.

 2005